anhcraft/config/docs/Internal.md

 - Provides the view of a _virtual_ class which does not exist at runtime

 ### Schema identity
-- Class schema is compared by its type
+### Class schema
+- Identifier: The associated class
+- Name: The simple name of the associated class

+### Dictionary schema
-- Dictionary schema is compared by its identifier if specified, otherwise, one has no identity
+- Dictionary schema has no identity
+- Dictionary name is optional

 ### Schema construction